d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 ## Credits

+THis repository was created by Andrey Stapran (MSc 2nd yeara LS), Shahzeb Khan (MSc 2nd year LS) and Daria Kozhevnikova (MSc 1st year LS) as part of a final project for **Computational Biology of Aging** course taught by **Ekaterina Khrameeva** at Skolkovo Institute of Science and Technology, Moscow

-GO enrichment analysis and this repository prepared by Daria Kozhevnikova
+GO enrichment analysis and this repository prepared by

 The Jupiter Notebook for the data meta-analysis prepared by Andrey Stapran